jermhern/jermhern/README.md

 ### 💻 &nbsp;About Me

 - 🪖 &nbsp; Currently serving Active Duty, specializing in Information Technology
 - 📱 &nbsp; Working on the iOS <a href="https://jermhern.github.io/USCGBSGLanding/">USCG Bootcamp Prep Kit</a> application for new recruits entering the service.
-[Download beta!]
+[Download today!]
 - 📱 &nbsp; On the AppStore, <a href="https://apps.apple.com/us/app/kanyesays/id1577236444">KanyeSays</a>.
 Get random Kanye quotes, post images to your social, create background images of the quote, and get notified of quotes every few hours!
 - 🎓 &nbsp; Studying Computer Science at Clark College, Vancouver, WA.